raising-heart/test-lab/3-AI-Digital-Assistant-Chainlit/README.md

 ## Note

 This project demonstrates different approaches to implementing an AI assistant, each with its own unique features and capabilities.
 Choose the version that best suits your needs or use them as a reference for building your own AI assistant implementation.
+The latest addition (aida6.py) extends the functionality with voice responses and structured data storage.